What is Bariatric Surgery?

 The Principle of Restriction

-Restrictive means physically restricting the size of the stomach.
+Restrictive basically means physically restricting the size of the stomach.
 So restriction is making the stomach smaller.
 This results in stomach holding less volume of food.
-Also, the digestion process is slowed down because the surface area of the stomach has reduced.
+Also, reducing the stomach surface area slows down the digestion process.
 Gastric Banding and Gastric Balloon are restrictive bariatric surgery procedures.

 The Principle of Restriction and Malabsorption

 This involves restriction principles and along with it malabsorption too.
-When some parts of the digestive tract are surgically removed, the body loses the capacity to absorb the nutrients.
+The surgical removal of some parts of the digestive tract causes, the body loses the capacity to absorb the nutrients.
 This is called malabsorption.
 Gastric Bypass Roux-en-Y, Mini Bypass, Duodenal Switch, and Biliopancreatic Bypass are surgical procedures that employ both the principles of restriction and malabsorption.

 Can all overweight and obese person undergo Bariatric Surgery?

 Not really.
 For a person to undergo bariatric surgery, the bariatric surgeon would evaluate if it is absolutely necessary.
 Here are three important criteria a bariatric surgeon would consider before recommending an individual to undergo bariatric surgery.

 - Whether the person has a BMI (Body Mass Index) of 40 or more.
 In other words, if the patients are very severely obese or morbidly obese.